openshift-instruqt/instruqt/instruqt-tracks/serverless-camel-k-basic/01-step1/assignment.md

  - Click the [button label="Web Console" background="#6c5ce7" ](tab-2) tab.
  - To login, use the credentials `admin`/`admin`

+> [!NOTE]
+> You'll need to accept the private securty certificates in your browser to proceed.

 <br/>

 Then follow these steps:
+1. Select the *Developer* view from the left menu.
+1. Select *Topology* from the left menu.
+1. Choose the `camel-basic` project (namespace).
-1. Click the round `hello` deployment
+1. Click the round `hello` deployment.
-1. Find and click the `Resources` tab in the right panel
+1. Find and click the `Resources` tab in the right panel.
 1. Click the *View logs* link.

 The output in the console should be the same as in the terminal.